What does NIC mean by assessment?

 GEM and Program Assessment are the two primary systematic assessment processes that we use to collect data on student learning across programs and the general education curriculum.

 Each semester, faculty in GEM areas and programs across campus enter student performance data through Canvas assessment rubrics.
 These rubrics are tied to state and program-level competencies.

 Over the summer, NIC staff from IT, eLearning and the Office of Planning and Effectiveness input the student learning outcomes assessment data into data dashboards for GEM areas and programs.
 Faculty then gather each Fall and Spring Semester to discuss the data dashboards, look for gaps in student performance and think through action plans to take as a result.

 These action plans are reviewed by the Dean of Instruction and division chairs, and plans are discussed at the GEM and program levels.
 Action plans are then reevaluated the next cycle to determine successes and to look for learning improvement stories.

 How can I learn more?

-The Student Learning Outcomes Assessment Committee meets monthly and discusses current initiatives, trends and relevant information about all things assessment at NIC.
+The Student Learning Outcomes Assessment Committee meets monthly to discuss current initiatives, trends and relevant assessment information about all things assessment at NIC.
 You are welcome to reach out to any SLOA Committee member or to join a meeting!

 Assessment is part of NIC’s efforts for quality assurance and continuous quality improvement.
 Accreditation is another major internal and external mechanism for quality assurance.
 NIC is committed to maintaining its accreditation through the Northwest Commission on Colleges and Universities (NWCCU).